 - Customary International Law

 Why do we need PIC?

-- To be the keeper in managing the biological resources in the village.
+- To enable the local indigenous communities to be the keeper in managing the biological resources in their villages.

-- The community will be able to negotiate for benefit sharing.
+- To enable the local indigenous communities to negotiate for benefit sharing.

 When to Obtain PIC?

 Collection of biological resources associated with traditional knowledge.

 In accordance with the community’s requirements and practice or shall not be less than two weeks and shall not be more than two months.